Wolwekraal Nature Reserve

 Contact

-Sue Milton-Dean and Richard Dean, owners of Wolwekraal Nature Reserve
+Sue Milton-Dean, owner of Wolwekraal Nature Reserve

 Website

-The property was acquired by Sue and Richard Dean in 2005, specifically for conservation purposes, and was declared a gazette protected area in 2011.
-In 2013, it was officially added to the CapeNature Protected Area Network through an agreement between the owners and the Western Cape Department of Environmental Affairs.
+Wolwekraal Nature Reserve is a protected area (113 ha) in South Africa’s Western Cape Province, located in the Municipality of Prince Albert.
+The Reserve protects an example of Prince Albert Succulent Karoo, an under-conserved and increasingly threatened vegetation type, rich in highly localized plant species.
+The property was acquired by Sue and Richard Dean in 2005, specifically for conservation purposes, and was declared a protected area in 2011.
+In 2013, it was officially added to the CapeNature Protected Area Network (https://www.capenature.co.za/news/2021/western-cape-protected-area-expansion-strategy-2021-2025) through an agreement between the owner and the Western Cape Department of Environmental Affairs.
 The agreement confers conservation status “in perpetuity” and transfers to any future owners.

 Scope of Activities